leg3/kml-converter/README.md

 ## Loggin'

-Run the script from the command line like so:
+This script will generate a log of the output counts to a text file named log.txt If you with to redirect all streams to the log file, run the script from the command line like so:

 ```PowerShell
 .\kml-converter.ps1 *> kenny.log